 Chop the head

-It was followed up with his wife Sheryl Goddard joining the singer on stage.
-Dressed up as a Victorian mom and pushing a stroller it really gave a darker tone to the show.
-She handed Alice the baby from the stroller who then used it as a prop during the song.
-Having these massive babies heads projected on the castle decor and one massive baby eager to burst out of the castle.
-As a result, the baby broke the tower wall and roamed free on stage later on.
+Afterward, his wife Sheryl Goddard joined the singer on stage, dressed as a Victorian mom pushing a stroller, which added a darker tone to the show.
+During the performance, she handed Alice the baby from the stroller, and he incorporated it as a prop into the song.
+The massive baby heads were projected onto the castle decor, and there was one giant baby eager to burst out of the castle.
+As a result, the baby broke the tower wall and roamed freely on stage later on.

 Shows out